Maysker/winter-solstice/README.md

     Double-click the file in your file explorer.
     Or use a local development server (e.g., Live Server in VS Code).

-## 💡 Challenge Requirements

-- Use the given semantic HTML structure:
-        No changes to the HTML file.
-- Focus on CSS for design and interactivity:
-        Custom styles and animations.
-- Implement a Winter Solstice theme:
-        Reflect the spirit of the event in the design.
-- Ensure full responsiveness:
-        The design should work perfectly on all devices.

 ## 📝 License:
 This project is licensed under the MIT License.
 Feel free to use or modify it as needed!